 - Right-click on a 2D object and select Convert > To 3D Rotation Object from the context menu. - Click on To 3D Rotation Object in the Drawing toolbar. - Go to Shape > Convert > To 3D Rotation Object on the Menu bar. - Click on Convert To Rotation Object in the 3D Effects dialog.
+For more information see "3D effects" on page 188.

-Figure 171: Examples of using rotation for 3D conversion
+Figure 175: Examples of using rotation for 3D conversion